-For 40 years, European researchers have been studying whether taking glucosamine in supplement form can help relieve arthritis pain and rebuild eroded cartilage.
+For more than 40 years, European researchers have been studying whether taking glucosamine in supplement form can help relieve arthritis pain and rebuild eroded cartilage.
 Although the evidence looked promising in the 1990s, several recent show that glucosamine and chondroitin -- a combination taken by millions -- do nothing to relieve arthritis pain.

-In a 2010 analysis of data from 10 previous studies, researchers at the University of Bern, Switzerland, concluded that the supplements performed no better than placebos (sugar pills) in thwarting pain.
+A 2018 meta-analysis found no significant pain relief.
+And in a 2010 analysis of data from 10 previous studies, researchers at the University of Bern, Switzerland, concluded that the supplements performed no better than placebos (sugar pills) in thwarting pain.
 The researchers said that if patients found benefits in taking glucosamine and chondroitin, they need not stop.
 There was no harm found.
 But they recommended against patients beginning a regimen.

 Other studies have backed up those conclusions.
 In a 2005 analysis, researchers at Queen's University in Ontario, Canada, found that glucosamine showed no benefit, either in controlling pain or in joint function for patients with osteoarthritis.